tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

    ![Godobuf output](/assets/css/images/posts/2024/11/09/godobuf-output.png)
 4. Click on **Compile** and you should see a popup appear saying **Compile success done** if it worked correctly
     ![Godobuf compile](/assets/css/images/posts/2024/11/09/godobuf-compile.png)
+    If you see an error, one thing I found is for some reason, it doesn't like it if you name a field `message`, which is why I changed it to `msg` in the `.proto` file.
+Check to see if you have done the same

 Again, you can take a look at the generated code if you're curious.
 It should appear in the **FileSystem** tab now, under `res://packets.gd`.